charliecalvert/CloudNotes/Assignments/OnlinePresence03.md

 I provide a certain amount of guidance on creating accounts.
 If you need more information, please use the discussion area to ask questions, or refer to [this Elvenware document][elf-app].

 [elf-app]: http://www.elvenware.com/charlie/os/Android/AndroidApplications.html

+## Turn it in

+I want to see:

+- A shared folder
+- Two documents in the folder.
+  - A Word Document
+  - A One Note Document

+If you share a folder on OneDrive, then the contents of the folder should also be automatically shared.
+Be sure to put both the **Word** Document and the **One Note** document in that shared folder.

 ## Links